drbaselali/ai-datacenters/README.md

 For analysing these variables, a combination of the following statistical and machine learning methods was applied:

-* Non-parametric testing (Mann-Whitney U) to compare the distributions between data centers and city centers.
+* Non-parametric testing (Mann-Whitney U) to compare the distributions between the two groups.
 * Correlation analysis
 * PCA for dimensionality reduction
 * Random forest classification (GroupKFold validation)
-* HDBSCAN clustering to identify environmental risk clusters.
+* HDBSCAN clustering to identify environmental clusters.

 Findings and Conclusions: